vaishprakhar19/quiz-app/README.md

-Creating a comprehensive README for your project with pictures and a video involves detailing the setup, functionality, and how users can interact with the app.
-Here's a template for your *README.md* file, which includes sections for installation, features, controls, and a video demonstration.

----

 # Quiz Game

 ## Overview
-This is a quiz game where players answer questions by catching falling options with a basket using arrow keys or touch gestures.
+This is a quiz game where players answer questions by catching falling options with a basket using arrow keys.
 The game has a scoring system where players earn points for correct answers and lose points for mistakes.
-Players can proceed through questions and see their performance at the end.
+Players can proceed through questions and see their performance at the end, along with answer reviews, detailed solution, study material, and practice set.

 ## Features
 - *Dynamic Quiz*: Questions and options are fetched from an API and displayed in the game.
 - *Falling Options*: Answer choices fall towards the basket.
 The player must catch the correct option.
-- *Responsive Controls*: Arrow keys for desktop and touch gestures for mobile devices control the basket.
+- *Responsive Controls*: Arrow keys for desktop control the basket.
+- *Responsive Design*: Fully Responsive design to be accessible from any device.
 - *Scoring System*: Correct answers earn points, and incorrect ones result in a penalty.
 - *End Results*: View score and detailed solutions at the end of the game.